micl2e2/mafa/README.txt

   Mafa is a command-line tool that helps people interact with online websites in a terminal(tty).
-It accesses websites through /modules/.
-Modules are child programs that rely on [WebDriver] to do their job.
-Each module has a fixed destination website and has a specific job for that site.
-With modules, users can browse websites without interacting with web browsers directly.
-The supported modules are listed [below].
+It accesses websites through /components/.
+Components are child programs that rely on [WebDriver] to do their job.
+Each module has a fixed, predefined website url and has a specific task for that site.
+With components, users can browse websites without interacting with web browsers directly.

+  Note that Mafa supports wbsites selectively rather than arbitrarily, the selected ones are listed in [below].

 [WebDriver] <https://www.w3.org/TR/webdriver>

-[below] See section Supported modules
+[below] See section Supported components

 How Mafa works
 ──────────────